-As noted earlier, the Carson Housing Authority continues in its role of facilitating the development of affordable housing within the city, and has recently completed the Carson Arts Colony project and nearing completion of the Veterans Village development.
+As noted earlier, the Carson Housing Authority continues in its role of facilitating the development of affordable housing within the city, and has recently completed the Carson Arts Colony and Veterans Village projects.

 The City allocated the full 15% of the allowable CDBG funds to a network of local social service agencies to assist with meeting the needs of its underserved low- and moderate-income population.